farismismar/Deep-Reinforcement-Learning-for-5G-Networks/README.md

 6/28/2019 Initial code release

 11/6/2019 Version 2.
 Normalized the power and the convergence episodes.
 I choose the episode close to the median to determine convergence.

+12/15/2019 Version 2.1.
+Introduced the optimal solution for voice.